 In this digital realm, a man with a mobile food center on a street corner in New York City can also register his company with online food distribution apps, Google my business, and do social media marketing of his food corner to gain more customers and grow his customer base.
 He can acquire new customers through various promotional activities, but what matters is how he treats his existing customer.
 If that man believes he should first effectively manage his new acquisition to grow his customer base, what about his existing customers?

 For example, if a retail eCommerce solution has included the most effective marketing campaign on digital channels such as Facebook and Instagram, showcasing the delectable food with a fantastic caption and bid, customer acquisition would ramp up.
-The point is if we can develop a consistent marketing strategy for acquiring new customers, why can’t we do the same for customer retention?
+The point is if we can develop a consistent SEO strategy for acquiring new customers, why can’t we do the same for customer retention?
 If you do not give the same attention to loyal customers, the customers are more likely to believe that your service is only giving importance to new customers and not to retain customers to increase the business.

 In this blog, we’ll explain why customer retention is so important, why it’s more profitable than customer acquisition, and the key benefits of Customer retention management.

 Customer retention is described as the process of encouraging existing customers through a customer loyalty program to make them continue buying your product or service.
 It is not the same as attracting new clients.

 Want to convert your idea into a successful app or website?
 Schedule your free call with our expert now.